 Concentration in Human Performance

-The application cycle for Fall 2023 entry into the master's in exercise and sport science degree is open!
-You can apply to the program until May 1, 2023 with rolling admissions decisions until that date or until capacity is reached, so early application is encouraged.
-If you are not ready to apply but would like more information about the program or be notified when future enrollment cycles open, please complete our graduate interest form.
+The application cycle for entry into the master's program in exercise and sport science is open!
+You can apply to the program until May 1, with rolling admissions decisions until that date or until capacity is reached; early application is encouraged.
+If you are not ready to apply but would like more information about the program or would like to be notified when future enrollment cycles open, please complete our graduate interest form.

 Explore our Academic Catalog for specific courses and requirements in both thesis and non-thesis tracks.